 All the papers presented during the seminar will be peer reviewed for publication in a volume of the new series, Stellenbosch Handbooks in African Constitutional Law, which is published by Oxford University Press.

-- View the programme (work in progress).
+- View the programme.

 - View and download the Call for papers here.